Black Tax vs. Ubuntu

 The average university fees can range from R64 200 ($3 891) in the first year, which is expected to rise to R107 600 ($6 521) by 2025 and most likely R165 600 ($10 036) by 2030, according to Old Mutual (BusinessTech).
 This excluding accommodation, textbooks, increasing food prices and other related expenses.

-We have plenty of graduates, just as we have plenty of capable individuals sitting on the street corner as they can get lost in the system due to financial struggle, amongst other variables.
+We have plenty of graduates, just as we have plenty of capable individuals sitting on the street corners as they can get lost in the system due to financial struggle, amongst other variables.
 This takes them away from any decent future aspirations to change theirs and their families’ circumstances by killing their potential.

 The average middle class income structure is largely built up from people of management positions, legal practitioners, accountants, scientists and engineers, medical practitioners as well as the most common professionals (teachers ,nurses and policemen and women).
 These hard working individuals are regarded as the middle class (Black Diamonds).